 Selecting the right process for your application is crucial for a successful identification solution.

-The embossing process utilizes a custom die set to mark information in a metal substrate.
+The embossing process utilizes a custom die set to mark the information in a metal substrate.
 This permanent indentation is created using a male-female die in an industrial press.
 Unlike stamping, embossed information is raised upwards in the material.

 Raised designs provide unrivaled durability, accompanied by high visibility.
 The stand-out characters are easy to read, even from a distance.

-For a large scale production run of a single design, a custom embossing die is produced.
+For a large-scale production run of a single design, a custom embossing die is produced.
 This can produce as many nameplates of the same design as necessary.

 Creating many dies is incredibly costly.
 As such, variable data embossing machines are often used in this situation.

 In addition, the machines are used when creating variable data tags.
-This is a much more cost effective method.
+This is a much more cost-effective method.